Siege of Ta'if: Siege

+Motivations for ending the siege

+After 15 days, the siege was lifted.
+This was primarily in due to Thaqifs fierce resistance and strong walls.
+If the siege had been allowed to go on, segments of his soldiers would've become restive and much of the prestige gained from Hunayn and its aftermath would have been lost.
+Another motivating factor was that any type of reconciliations with Thaqif after a long siege would have been harder.

 Aftermath

-Although the siege was unsuccessful, Muhammad vowed to return to Ta'if after the sacred months in which fighting was forbidden were over.
+Although the siege was unsuccessful, Muhammad vowed to return to Ta'if after the lapse of the sacred months in which fighting was forbidden.
 During this period, the inhabitants of Ta'if, the Banu Thaqif, sent a delegation to Mecca.
 They demanded that Muhammad let them continue to worship their goddess Al-lāt for a period of three years, yet had conspired to have him assassinated.
 When this conspiracy was discovered, and their ambush failed, Muhammad refused the proposal and would only accept their surrender if they agreed to disarm.
-Eventually the Banu Thaqif consented to Muhammad's request, so they then surrendered and allowed the Muslims into their city.
+Eventually the Banu Thaqif consented to Muhammad's request, surrendering and allowing the Muslims into their city.